-ERP SITE SS030 Land Use Controls (LUCs) Inspection Checklist Inspected by: AFCEC and CH2 M Date: Jan 29 2019 Company or Organization:) Date of Inspection: Jan 29 2019 Inspector walked the entire site?
-(Yes)No): If not, why not?: Inspection Item Yes/No/NA Summary of Inspection Is there construction occurring at the site?
-No Is there construction occurring offsite in the easement area?
-No Is there evidence of excavation or soil disturbance at the site? (look for soil piles, equipment, boundary markers, distressed vegetation, vehicle tracks, etc.) No Is there evidence of excavation or soil disturbance in the easement area? (look for soil piles, equipment, boundary markers, distressed vegetation, vehicle tracks, etc.) No Check condition of monitoring wells onsite? (look for damage or excessive wear to the wellhead box; can you access the well; are there any pieces/parts missing, etc.) yes Any evidence suggesting a change in land use?
-1 (no residential use permitted; are there unknown operations occurring) No Is there any condition observed during this site inspection not covered above that needs attention?
-(Yes No) If yes, please explain: NA = not applicable carater : I certify that the conditions of Site SS030 on the inspection d ate were as repo The second secon Signature: Date: Jan 29 20 19
+Inspection Item Yes/No/NA Summary of Inspection Is there construction occurring at the site?
+No s there construction occurring offsite in the easement area?
+NO Is there evidence of excavation or soil disturbance at the site?
+(Look for soil piles, equipment, boundary markers, distressed vegetation, vehicle tracks, etc.) 165 ACCESS ROAD TO RADAR TOWER CLOSED DUE TO EXCESSIVE RUTTING FROM TRAFFIC, TREES WORED s there evidence of excavation or soil disturbance in the easement area?
+(Look for soil piles, equipment, boundary markers, distressed vegetation, vehicle tracks, etc.) 20 Are the onsite monitoring wells in good condition?
+(Look for damage or excessive wear to the wellhead box.
+Can you access the well?
+Are there any pieces/parts missing?
+Please explain.) -165 Are the bollards still in place and protecting the monitoring wells (if applicable, since flush-mounted wells have no bollards)?
+195 Is there evidence of activities or operations that do not conform with approved land use?
+(No residential use permitted.)
+NO

+Is there any condition observed during this site inspection not covered above that needs attention?
+(Yes/No) If yes, please explain: WORKING WITH ROSE HORIZOWTHE SHOP FOR REPAIR